TheStarAlight/eTraj.jl/docs/src/theory1_init_cond.md

 ## [Strong-Field Approximation with Saddle-Point Approximation (SFA-SPA)](@id SFA)

 The *Strong-Field Approximation (SFA)* is originated from the Keldysh theory of strong-field ionization [^Keldysh_1965] [^Faisal_1973] [^Reiss_1980].
-Compared with the perturbative methods and adiabatic tunneling theories, the SFA is able to predict both the multi-photon and the tunneling process during the laser-atom interaction, as well as high-order non-perturbative phenomena such as the ATI because it fully includes the non-adiabatic effect of the laser-atom interaction.
+Compared with the perturbative methods and adiabatic tunneling theories, the SFA is applicable to both the multi-photon and the tunneling processes during the laser-atom interaction, because it fully includes the non-adiabatic effect of the laser-atom interaction.
 The broad scope of SFA has contributed to its widespread application in theoretical investigations of strong-field ionization.

 [^Keldysh_1965]: L. V. Keldysh, Ionization in the field of a strong electromagnetic wave, *Sov.
 Phys.
 JETP* **20**, 1307 (1965).